SonarSource/sonar-python/README.md

 ## Building the project

-SonarPython embeds [Typeshed](https://github.com/python/typeshed) as a Git submodule.
+sonar-python embeds [Typeshed](https://github.com/python/typeshed) as a Git submodule.
 Prior to building the project, you should therefore run `git submodule update --init` to retrieve the corresponding sources.

 ## License